grew-nlp/grew_doc/content/usage/cli.md

  - one or several requests
  - any number of clustering item (either key of whether)

-By defalut, it returns a JSON describing several embedded dictionaries, counting in each corpus, each request clustered following clustering items.
+By default, it returns a JSON describing several embedded dictionaries, counting in each corpus, each request clustered following clustering items.

 If the output dimension is 2, the statistics can be printed as a TSV table.
 This is the case for: